dougeby/IntuneDocs/intune-azure/manage-apps/ios-vpp-apps.md

 ---
 # required metadata

-title: Manage iOS volume-purchased apps
+title: Manage iOS volume-purchased apps | Microsoft Docs
 titleSuffix: "Intune Azure preview"
 description: "Intune Azure preview: Learn about how you can sync apps you purchased in volume from the iOS store into Intune and then manage and track their usage."
 keywords: